 - Banking & finance

 Gregory has acted in a range of substantial disputes for and against banks and financial institutions.
-He has particular experience in acting for noteholders or trustees in disputes in relation to the interpretation of structured finance and capital market transactions, including BNY Mellon Corporate Trustee Service Ltd v LBG Capital No 1 Plc UKSC 29 (Supreme Court); Napier Park European Credit Opportunities Fund Limited v Harbourmaster Pro-rata CLO 2 BV EWCA Civ 984 (Court of Appeal), and US Bank Trustees Ltd v Titan Europe 2007-1 (NHP) Ltd EWHC 1189 (Ch).
+He is recommended by Who’s Who Legal in the field of Banking and Finance.
+He has particular experience in acting for noteholders or trustees in disputes in relation to the interpretation of structured finance and capital market transactions, including FSHC Group Holdings Ltd v GLAS Trust Corporation Limited EWCA Civ 1361 (Court of Appeal); BNY Mellon Corporate Trustee Service Ltd v LBG Capital No 1 Plc UKSC 29 (Supreme Court); Napier Park European Credit Opportunities Fund Limited v Harbourmaster Pro-rata CLO 2 BV EWCA Civ 984 (Court of Appeal), and US Bank Trustees Ltd v Titan Europe 2007-1 (NHP) Ltd EWHC 1189 (Ch).

 - Fraud – civil

-Gregory is recommended by Chambers and Partners (Fraud: Civil) as a “very impressive” junior who “has appeared in many headline-grabbing fraud cases”.
+Gregory has been described by Chambers and Partners as a “very impressive” junior who “has appeared in many headline-grabbing fraud cases” (2017) and as having “recognised skills in civil fraud, banking disputes and wider commercial litigation” (2022).
 He acts for the victims of fraud in safeguarding, tracing and recovering funds, and for those accused of fraud.

 - Insolvency & restructuring